On the Security & Privacy in Federated Learning: Training in Adversarial Settings

-\item Pixel-pattern Backdoor: primarily used in image recognition, and in contrast with Semantic Backdoors, pixel-pattern attacks~\cite{Zhou2021} inject a pattern in a particular area of the input space.
+\item \textbf{Pixel-pattern Backdoor:} primarily used in image recognition, and in contrast with Semantic Backdoors, pixel-pattern attacks~\cite{Gu2019, Zhou2021} inject a pattern in a particular area of the input space (see Fig.~\ref{fig:backdoor}).
 After altering some local data, the attacker performs local training with a mixture of adversarial and benign data to follow a similar non-Backdoored data distribution.
 The resulting model misclassified the inputs that contained the trigger pattern while correctly classifying harmless inputs, e.g., some pixel pattern has been injected into several car images and labeled as a bird.
 After local training and global model aggregation, the resulting model will misclassify every car input containing the trigger, predicting them as birds, while a benign user gets a correct classification for a non-Backdoored car input.
 For improving the stealthiness, the authors in~\cite{Wang2020} evaluated pixel-pattern Backdoors with no scaling factor where they evaded most of the clipping defensive mechanisms.
 As a particular case of pixel-pattern attacks, single-pixel attacks do not necessarily use large patterns to trigger a Backdoor.
 Instead, they only require modifying a single pixel in the input space~\cite{moosavi2017analysis}. \end{compactitem}

 Since Backdoors development, the research drifted towards testing them in different environments~\cite{Nuding, chen2020backdoor} and improving Backdoor techniques as dynamically changing Backdoors~\cite{Huang}.
 In addition,~\cite{Sun} investigated Backdoors in real-world scenarios.
-They performed the research over non-I.I.D. data distribution and various datasets.
+They performed the research over non-IID data distribution and various datasets.
 They also analyzed norm-clipping and Differential Privacy defenses, with almost no model performance degradation.
 Authors in~\cite{Xie, Chen2021} proposed evading techniques, namely distributed Backdoor attacks, where the Backdoor got split among adversarial clients.
-Each client performed a Backdoor in a coordinated manner, improving stealthiness, and after aggregation, the split Backdoor gets joined.
+Each client performed a Backdoor in coordination, improving stealthiness, and after aggregation, the split Backdoor gets joined.